 About

 Advanced semiconductor devices are the backbone of modern society.
-In CMOS-and-Beyond group, we accelerate innovation for devices and systems that are energy efficient, versatile and integrable with advanced node CMOS devices and benchmark their performance in unconventional computing like Neuromorphic and Quantum Computing.
+In CMOS-and-Beyond group, we accelerate innovation for devices and systems that are energy efficient, versatile and integrable with advanced node CMOS devices and benchmark their performance for unconventional computing like Neuromorphic and Quantum Computing.
 To learn more about our research activities, please visit other sections of the webpage, follow us on LinkedIn and reach out to any of the contact persons.

 Background